PKU-Alignment/safety-gymnasium/docs/components_of_environments/agents.rst

 Agents
 ======

-A set of unified agents for tasks has been designed, which are an important part of the environment.
+A set of unified agents for tasks has been designed, which is an important part of the environment.
 Their features are described in detail in this section.

 Safe Navigation & Vision
 ------------------------